Kristopher-Ray/docparsley-landing-brentpella/content/promotions/brent-pella.md

   Worksheet</div>
 klaviyo: klaviyo-form-VnzpXZ
 ---
 ### What I know:

-- As a lifetime athlete, I know the significance of good sleep.
+* As a lifetime athlete, I know the significance of good sleep.
-- I truly believe with 8 hours (or more) of sleep, we could solve 99% of the world's problems.
+* I truly believe with 8 hours (or more) of sleep is what it takes, as a general guide.
-- The PERFECT morning routine begins with the BEST nighttime routine.
+* The PERFECT morning routine begins with the BEST nighttime routine.
-- I start each morning hitting the ground, instead of hitting snooze, thanks Sleep Remedy.
+* I start each morning hitting the ground, instead of hitting snooze, thanks Sleep Remedy.